Guidance for Adding a Mobile Dwelling to a Property in Portland

 • Determine rough cost and whether there are adequate funds to complete the site development.
 Site development work could range from $2K-$20K.

-• Parking pad and infrastructure site work will possibly require an excavator
+• Parking pad and infrastructure site work may require an excavator

-• Gravel will require labor and a compactor to spread it out and compact it well.
-Depending on the site conditions, the pad may require pressure treated edging.
+• Gravel will require labor and a compactor to compact it well.
+Depending on the site conditions, the pad may require pressure-treated edging.

 • Place the mobile dwelling on the property.
-Have 3-4 people on site to assist with this process.
-Have 4x4x 8 ft posts to use as leverage maneuvering posts, come-a-longs for anchoring and tugging, and heavy-duty jacks available, for leveling the dwelling.
+Have 3-4 people on site to assist with this process or an experienced mover.
+Have 4x4x8 ft posts to use as leverage for maneuvering, come-a-longs for anchoring and tugging, and heavy-duty jacks available for leveling the dwelling.

-• Prop up the corners on blocking or jack stands onto compacted surfaces.
+• Use the THOW corners for blocking, or use jack stands on compacted surfaces.